Acknowledgement of Country

 Some of the most common Indigenous complaints to the office are about:

 - Northern Land Council

 - National Disability Insurance Agency

 You should try to resolve the complaint with the agency before contacting us.
 Click here for more information about what to do before making a complaint.

-If an agency doesn’t fix your problem or is taking too long to fix it, you can complain to our Office.
+If an agency doesn’t resolve your problem or is taking too long, you can complain to our Office.
 We will:

 - decide whether we can help you.